 Welcome to a great Nova Scotia vacation and an affordable tour.
 Your Nova Scotia and Prince Edward Island tour features complete sightseeing, professional Tour Directors and great itineraries, operated by one of the country’s oldest and most respecte.. (click for more)

-Canada is grouped into three regions and we provide packages to each one.
+2017 escorted Canada tours are grouped into three regional packages...
 Western Canada is renowned for its amazingly beautiful countryside and it consists of British Columbia, Alberta, Saskatchewan, and Manitoba.
 Central Canada is known for its bustling cities with a bit of European charm and it consists of Quebec and Ontario.
 Atlantic Canada is know for its fishing villages and vibrant cities and it consists of the three Maritime Provinces such as Prince Edward Island, Nova Scotia, and Newfoundland.

 Now vacationing in Canada is even easier, as we have done all the work for you.
 Choose from escorted tours of Canada, vacation packages to Canada, rail journeys and cruises.
 There are so many ways to travel while in Canada.
 Ride the rails in elegant comfort on a Canadian adventure from Toronto through the Rockies on the popular Trans-Canada by Train tour or the Rocky Mountaineer Escape from Vancouver.
 Thrill to the excitement of the famous Calgary Stampede.
 Explore French Canadian history and culture in Quebec.
 Cruise along the Canada's coasts, lakes and rivers.
 All this makes Canada one of the most exciting travel destinations in the world.
 Keep in mind when planning your Canada tour that peak season is May to September as the weather is most enjoyable..